 How can I obtain help if I have a problem with recreational drugs?

 You are not on your own.
-Lots of people have tried taking drugs, and needed help to stop.
+Lots of people have tried taking drugs and have needed help to stop.
 If you find you are using a drug more and more often, this may be the start of becoming dependent on it.
-If you keep wishing you hadn't afterwards, or find you are running into trouble in other areas of your life, there are lots of ways to get help.
-Think about why you are using the drugs, and see if that helps you work out how to stop.
+If you keep wishing you hadn't afterwards, or find you are running into trouble in other areas of your life, there are lots of ways to obtain help.
+Think about why you are using the drugs and see if that helps you work out how to stop.
 For example:

 - Is it because of pressure from other people?
 If so, you might be able to consider hanging out with other friends.

 - Is it because it makes you feel better about problems in your life?
 If so, you might be able to obtain help by talking about those problems with somebody.